blaylockbk/SynopticPy/README.md

 ## Option 2: pip

 Install the last published version from PyPI.
-This requires the following are already installed:
-`numpy`, `pandas`, `requests`, and `toml`.
-It's optional, but you will likely want `matplotlib`, and `cartopy`, too.
+It's optional, but you will likely want `cartopy` too.

 ```bash
 pip install SynopticPy